 After three years of philosophical studies at the university I feel the need to gain more working experience in a framework of social engagement, which has always been my field of interest.
 In fact, even if I like what I studied, I have always had the impression that something was missed out.
 The academic field sometimes made me feel a bit trapped and that is why during my studies I have always tried to challenge myself by doing volunteering activities both in Italy and abroad.

 I see this opportunity with Legs4Africa as a challenge and a great chance to work and learn more, which is something that seems highly desirable to me.
-It is my first experience as a full-time employee, that is why I am ready to contribute to any projects and back office activities.
-Even though I don’t have much experience I would define myself as a proactive and curious person, who is always willing to undertake new adventures.
-Last but not least, this working experience is coherent with my academic interest, since I am considering to enroll in a Master of Science in Political Science and I think this would be a great opportunity to prepare myself for my future studies.
+I would define myself as a proactive and curious person, who is always willing to undertake new adventures – I am ready to contribute to any projects and back office activities.
+Last but not least, this working experience is coherent with my academic interest, since I am considering to enroll in a Master of Science in Political Science and I think this would be a great opportunity to prepare myself for my future studies.” – Margherita Pisoni